vwood/vwood.github.com/_posts/2012-4-29-reactive.md

 <pre>a.set(10)</pre>
 Now the value of c is 20.

-Propagating changes as soon as they occur is very useful.
-Speeding up the feedback cycle and minimising the length of time it takes to iterate is important.
+Propagating changes as soon as they occur can be useful.
+It can speed up the feedback cycle and minimise the time it takes to iterate.

-Of course we need not propagate the changes when they happen.
-We can be lazy and do so only when the result is needed.
+But we do not have to propagate the changes when they happen.
+We can be lazy and do work only when the result is needed.
 If some computation takes a while to complete, all we need to do is flag all the children recursively as being dirty.
 Then we know when to perform the calculation.

+Of course there can be a danger with lazily performing computations that use a lot of resources.
+So keep that it mind.

 <script src="https://gist.github.com/648874.js?file=cell.py"></script>